-(a) If you disagree with the amount you have been charged, you can ask us to review your bill in accordance with our standard complaints and dispute resolution procedures.

-(b) If you ask us to, we must arrange for a check of the meter reading or metering data or for a test of the meter in reviewing the bill.
-You may be liable for the cost of the check or test, however we cannot request payment in advance.320
+- (a) If you disagree with the amount you have been charged, you can ask us to review your bill in accordance with our standard complaints and dispute resolution procedures. - (b) If you ask us to, we must arrange for a check of the meter reading or metering data or for a test of the meter in reviewing the bill.
+You will be liable for the cost of the check or test and we may request payment in advance.
+However, if the meter or metering data proves to be faulty or incorrect, we must reimburse you for the amount paid. - (c) If your bill is being reviewed, you are still required to pay any other bills from us that are due for payment and the lesser of: